-The Serengeti Sopa Lodge is conveniently located in central Serengeti
+The Serengeti Sopa is a brightly coloured lodge in the central Serengeti.

 Serengeti Sopa Lodge: Our full report

-There are two different standard of bedroom at the Serengeti Sopa Lodge; the majority of the rooms are standard rooms though there are also a few suites.
+There are two different standard of rooms at the Serengeti Sopa Lodge located in two wings on either side of the main area; with 69 standard rooms and four suites.

-The standard rooms are located on two floors and are very similar in style – with the same bright colours used as the main areas.
+The standard rooms are located on two floors and are very similar in style – with the same bright colours used in the main areas.
 The rooms have a slightly rustic feel to them and are fronted with huge glass windows so that you can make the most of the views.
 The rooms are quite simple and functional and slightly lacking in African character – but they are spacious and comfortable.
 The rooms are entered via a lobby with a table and chair as well as a mini-bar, which is filled on request.
 The bedroom has two double beds with mosquito netting, hanging space for clothes, a digital safe and hairdryer and sliding doors leading onto a balcony.
 The bedroom also has sisal carpets on the floors.
 The ensuite bathrooms are decorated in bright blue mosaic tiles and yellow painted walls, with a flush toilet, single basin and a spacious shower.

 The four suites are double-storey and are much larger.
 These rooms are entered via a lobby, very much like the standard rooms.
 There is a lounge on the ground floor with a spiral staircase leading to the bedroom and bathroom upstairs.
 These rooms have plenty of space to relax, including numerous sofas and a vast king-sized bed!
 There are two balconies in the suite, one off the lounge and another upstairs off the bedroom.

 As with the standard rooms, the suites have a mini bar, hairdryer and hanging space for clothes, though they also have a standing fan for hot evenings.
-The ensuite bathroom also has a huge bath and twin shower.
+The ensuite bathroom also has a huge bath, double basins and large twin showers.

 Activities from the lodge include safari drives, which you would do with your own private vehicle and guide, as the lodge does not provide their own guides and doesn’t offer any additional activities.

 Our ViewThe Serengeti Sopa Lodge is a rather fun and bright, although not very stylish, large lodge.
 It is located in a great part of the Serengeti – ideal for seeing the migration passing through around May, but has good resident game all year round.
-The staff here are very friendly and, considering its size it feels really personal.
-It is also good value and so for those who prefer the idea of staying in a hotel-style lodge, with all the amenities of a large hotel, rather than a tented camp – this is a really good alternative.
+The staff here are very friendly and, considering its size, it feels quite personal.
+It is also good value and family-friendly so for those who prefer the idea of staying in a hotel-style lodge, with all the amenities of a large hotel, rather than a smaller intimate tented camp – this is a really good alternative.

-Directions: To reach the Serengeti Sopa Lodge, it is a one hour drive from the Serengeti park gate and about 40 minutes from Seronera airstrip.
+Directions: The Serengeti Sopa Lodge is a one hour drive (61km’s) from the Serengeti Nabi Hill gate and about 40 minutes (45km’s) from Seronera airstrip.

 Food & drink